OrthodoxWindows/ThemeSwitcherScripts/README.md

 EN:

-Collection of batch scripts to change the appearance of the Windows 8+ user interface.
+Collection of batch scripts to change the appearance of the Windows 10 1809+ (Windows 8+ in the future) user interface.
 An extension of the .theme ini files.

 To be able to use these scripts, you must have installed: